Thysbelon/Web-Chiptune-Player/README.md

 You can play back a song with infinite looping, 2 loops and a fade.
 You can generate an `<audio>` element for playback controls.
 You can render a chiptune then download it as a wav file.

 It is currently a work in progress.
-It can only play SPC and PSF files at the moment.
+It can play:

+- SPC
+- PSF
+- NSF
+- NSFE
+- GBS
+- AY
+- SAP
+- HES

 This repository will be a combination of all my other web chiptune repositories.